Recedivies/hospital-compfest/README.md

 </div>

 ## Motivation behind this project and features:
-This project was inspired by [Dicoding Final Project Backend API](https://dicoding.com).
-Initially I was finished the scholarship Dicoding Indonesia class of "Belajar Membuat Aplikasi Backend untuk Pemula".
-I got 5 stars for my final grad>
+This project create a Hospital Information System website as a Selection Task for Software Engineering Academy COMPFEST.

 ### Description:
-**REST API** with CRUD operations on books objects.
-Users can send requests to API to view books anonymously.
+Users can register and login with their username and password to act as a patient. if the user is logged in as super user then it act as an administrator.
+Admin can create/update/delete doctor appointments.

+In order to apply/cancel doctor appointment, authentication and authorization is required.
+Patients cannot apply for an appointment with a fully booked registrant.

-### Used Frameworks, libraries, tools:
+### Used Frameworks, libraries:
-- Django
+- Python, Django

-**Json Web Token Authentication** is 'rest_framework_simplejwt' package, which provides JWT implementation including DRF views for obtaining and refr>

 ### Tools:
 - Visual Studio Code, Heroku